 Getting confused?
 Don’t worry!
 We will let you know about IRS Form 1099 DIV.
 As many investors choose to invest in dividend-bearing stocks and earn dividends on a long-term basis.
-The financial institution, or banks, or mutual funds organization that pay dividends exceeding $10 in a tax year send 1099 DIV to the investors.
+The financial institution, banks, or mutual funds organization that pay dividends exceeding $10 in a tax year sends 1099 DIV to the investors.
 Individuals who earned dividend income must report the dividends received on the tax return form.

 Table of Contents

 - What are the different types of dividends reported on 1099 DIV?

 What is 1099 DIV?

 IRS 1099 is the information return form that shows how much income you have paid/received apart from regular salary and wages.
 As we know there are numerous 1099 forms not only used to report dividends but also retirement distributions, lottery winnings, interest, etc.